He was a good man: Son of late herbalist who wished Iyabo Ojo evil reacts

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!

-Popula Nigerian actress, Iyabo Ojo stepped on a lot of toes when she solidly stood behind comedian, Princess and her foster daughter against colleague, Baba Ijesha.
+Popular Nigerian actress, Iyabo Ojo stepped on a lot of toes when she solidly stood behind comedian Princess and her foster daughter against colleague, Baba Ijesha.

 Dayo Adeneye recounts how he spent an entire flight trapped in the toilet, says they had to break the door